Cresciano: Geography

 Of the built-up area, housing and buildings made up 0.9% and transportation infrastructure made up 1.0%.
 Out of the forested land, 48.9% of the total land area is heavily forested and 1.6% is covered with orchards or small clusters of trees.
 Of the agricultural land, 3.2% is used for growing crops.
 All the water in the municipality is flowing water.
 Of the unproductive areas, 12.9% is unproductive vegetation and 17.5% is too rocky for vegetation.

 Coat of arms

-The blazon of the municipal coat of arms is Per fess azure an arch of stone blocks and a sledge hammer and a chisel in saltire all argent and gules seven bendlets argent.
+The blazon of the municipal coat of arms is Per fess azure an arch of stone blocks, a sledge hammer, and a chisel in saltire all argent and gules seven bendlets argent.